iterative/dvclive/README.rst

 1. **Codification of data**.
 Tracked metrics are stored in readable text files that can be versioned by Git or other version control tools.
 2. **Distributed**.
 No services or servers are required.
 Metrics are stored in Git repository as text files or pointers to files in a storage (through DVC).
 3. **GitOps API**.
-Graphs are generated through Git using Git sha or branches as source: `dvc plots diff --target logs master`.
+Plots are generated through DVC using Git commit SHAs or branch names, e.g.: :code:`dvc plots diff --target logs master`.

 .. image:: https://dvc.org/static/cdc4ec4dabed1d7de6b8606667ebfc83/9da93/dvclive-diff-html.png